 In that case, you’re going to want to upload your videos to a hosting platform that’s designed for that purpose.
 A video hosting platform for business includes many features that will help you promote and share your videos.
 And, unlike YouTube, a good video hosting platform won’t run distracting ads on your videos.

-To get started, you can sign up for a free Spotlightr account.
+To get started, you can sign up for a free trial to Spotlightr.
 Once your video is uploaded, you can use the following ideas to promote it.

 1. Send an email